Charleston RiverDogs: Rainbows era

 In 1985, the team was renamed the Charleston Rainbows and became affiliated with the San Diego Padres.
 From 1985 to 1987 were the building years as the Rainbows improved each season under a great pitching staff until 1988 when they won the Southern Division title but were bounced in the first round of the playoffs.
 The 1988 season was powered by a pitching staff whose combined ERA equaled 2.07.
 1988 was the last of the "good ol' days", because starting in 1989 the team suffered 11 consecutive losing seasons.
 Poor play on the field translated into a South Atlantic League record, when in 1990 pitcher Charles Thompson registered 17 losses.
-In 1994 the team was renamed Charleston RiverDogs.
+In 1994 the team was renamed Charleston RiverDogs after a name-the-team contest was held by the Piggly Wiggly supermarket chain.
 Despite the name change, the losing continued.
 In 1997 saw the RiverDogs leave the 84-year-old College Park and move into the brand-new 5,500-seat Joseph P. Riley Jr. Park.
 The team also began its eight-year affiliation with the Tampa Bay Rays in 1997.
 The move to the "Joe" helped to spur a rise in total attendance, as the team set a record with an increase in over 100,000 fans.
 In 1998, the RiverDogs were the first professional baseball team to broadcast live video on the internet, and the first team to broadcast video of their entire home season.

 Finally, in 2000 the 'Dogs posted their first winning season since 1988.